U.S. Politics & Health Policy

 In a political climate rife with contention, one thing remains clear: public scrutiny can make a difference.
-Last night, Chris Hayes brought to light a startling story about the Trump administration’s decision to cut funding for the Women’s Health Initiative, a vital 30-year study into preventive health care for postmenopausal women.
-The outcry was swift, and today, the administration reversed course, announcing that funding for the program would continue.
-This victory underscores the power of accountability and public pressure—but it also shines a light on a broader pattern of unpopular decisions and governance under Donald Trump.
+After intense outcry over the Trump administration’s decision to cut funding for the Women’s Health Initiative—a vital 30-year study into preventive health care—the administration reversed course.
+This victory underscores the power of accountability, but it also shines a light on a broader pattern of unpopular governance under Donald Trump.

 Unpopular Policies, Unpopular President